 Hagelin decided to move to neutral Switzerland, where he settled down in

 Zug under the name Crypto AG.

-After a short period of cooperation with
+After a brief cooperation with

-Dr. Edgar Gretener on
+Dr. Edgar Gretener involving

-online cipher machines, he decided to go his own way and developed
+online cipher machines, he decided to go his own way, and developed

 the TC-52.
 Over the course